Playground Safety Tiles: Thick Rubber Flooring

 By Created: July, 2017 - Modified: April, 2021

-Related Product: Sterling Playground Tile 3.25 Inch Green
+Related Product: Sterling Playground Tile Green 3.25 Inch x 2x2 Ft.

 When choosing the right flooring for your playground, it’s important to consider the types of activities that kids will be doing.
 Sterling playground tiles offer different fall height ratings depending on their thicknesses.
 Always measure the highest equipment that will be present in your playground when determining the fall height rating that’s appropriate for your space.